Éric Gagné: Boston Red Sox (2007)

 On July 31, 2007, Gagné was traded to the Boston Red Sox for pitcher Kason Gabbard and minor league outfielders David Murphy and Engel Beltré.
 Gagné was expected to serve as a setup man for closer Jonathan Papelbon.
-Theo Epstein was quoted as saying that "I think the bullpen is already a strength of the club, but acquiring a pitcher the caliber of Éric Gagné only makes it stronger and helps give us what we hope will be a truly dominant bullpen for the remainder of the year."
+Theo Epstein was quoted as saying "I think the bullpen is already a strength of the club, but acquiring a pitcher the caliber of Éric Gagné only makes it stronger and helps give us what we hope will be a truly dominant bullpen for the remainder of the year."

 However, Gagné struggled in his new role with the Red Sox.
 In his first 15 appearances, Gagné allowed 14 earned runs in 14 innings (a 9.00 ERA) with three blown saves and an opponent batting average of over .350.

 Gagné seemed to improve down the stretch and was eventually added to the playoff roster.
 In the playoffs, he was most often used in games in which the Red Sox were winning by a wide margin, including his only World Series appearance in which he pitched a perfect ninth inning in a 13–1 Game 1 victory.
 The only exception to this was his appearance in Game 2 of the American League Championship Series against the Cleveland Indians.
 Brought into a tie game in the top of the 11th inning, Gagné took the loss after allowing the first two runs of a 7-run 11th inning.

 In Boston, Gagné wore the number 83, as starting pitcher Curt Schilling already wore Gagné's usual number 38.